elo-enterprises/lab-notebooks/printer/operating-procedures.md

   * With the computer connected to the printer via Pronterface, once the mesh has been sent to the PC, click 'Upload' on the Modix UBL tool, then 'Click to Process.'
   * Manually adjust the numbers //INSERT RULES FOR UPDATING NUMBERS
   * Press the 'Export' button and save the gcode file.
-  * Load the gcode file into Pronterface, click 'Print.'
+  * Load the gcode file into Pronterface, then click 'Print.'
-  * Enter the command 'G29 T' into Pronterface and verify that the updated mesh numbers have been saved into Marlin.
+  * Enter the command 'G29 T' into Pronterface and verify that the updated mesh numbers have been saved into Marlin, the printer firmware.

 * Next, run the Z Offset calibration procedure.
   * Details can be found in the Modix Customer Zone under [Calibration Guide – 4.
 Z Offset Calibration](http://www.support.modix3d.com/z-offset-calibration/)